-After the plagues of Egypt have done their darnedest, and the parting of the Red Sea has saved the Hebrews from total annihilation, the actual handing down of the Commandments is pretty much a fait accompli or, more precisely, an anti-climax.
+After the plagues of Egypt have done their darnedest, and the parting of the Red Sea has saved the Hebrews from total annihilation by the Egyptians, the actual handing down of the Commandments is pretty much a fait accompli or, more precisely, an anti-climax.

 It is here, however, that producer-director DeMille happily comes into his own.
 He lets his cast of thousands loose on the set to cavort in all sorts of tempting ways, all to convince the greedy spectator of the mass degradation of the wayward Hebrews during Moses’ prolonged absence.

 The scene is marvelously choreographed in a raunchy, Bacchanalian-style blitz of activity, with a bevy of beautiful chorus girls basking in the glowing spotlight, amid a bold profusion of gaudy (and eye-popping) Technicolor decor emerging from every frame: from purple, pink, lavender, and rose, to shimmering shades of red, yellow, and blue.
 Too, there is plenty of dancing and writhing to go around in orgiastic abandon about the Golden Calf, the very symbol of pagan decadence and idolatry.
 “They sank from evil to evil, and were viler than the earth,” DeMille informs us in solemn voiceover.

 At the climax, Moses appears on the summit, looking with thunderous scorn at this impressive array of sinners: “It is the sound of song and revelry,” he declares, in the understatement of the year.
 Upon his descent from the mountaintop, he gives the children of Israel an apocryphal choice of life and good, or death and evil: “Those who do not live by the Law shall die by the Law.”

 Ah, but there’s decidedly more fun in following the Golden Calf than in seeking forgiveness from a bunch of stone tablets, which Dathan opportunely hints at: it may have been carved by Old Man Mose himself — a likely proposition to his disloyal band of supporters, and an eerie reminder to audiences everywhere that even mature adults are wont to act like spoiled children when their fun has been interrupted.